Business Degree Schools in New Jersey

-New Jersey offers a valuable combination of features for the prospective business student: proximity to one of the most important business and financial centers of the world and a number of worthwhile options for obtaining a business degree.
+New Jersey offers a valuable combination of features for the prospective business student: proximity to one of the most important business and financial centers of the world (New York City) and a number of worthwhile options for obtaining a business degree.

 All of the schools in this article have been accredited by the Association to Advance Collegiate Schools of Business (AACSB), Accreditation Council for Business Schools and Programs (ACBSP), and/or International Accreditation Council for Business Education (IACBE).
 They are all public or non-profit and regionally accredited by the Middle States Commission on Higher Education (MSCHE).